ansys/pyansys-heart/doc/source/getting-started/installation.rst

 Install from a wheel file
 -------------------------

-If you lack an internet connection, you can install PyAnsys Heart from a wheel file.
+If you do not have an internet connection, you can install PyAnsys Heart from a wheel file.
 Download the wheelhouse archive for your corresponding machine architecture from the `repository’s Releases page <PyAnsys Heart release page_>`_.